dfinity/examples/native-apps/unity_android_deeplink/android_integration/README.md

 - [TestICPAgent.cs](./Assets/Scripts/TestICPAgent.cs)
   This is a testing script which can parse the delegation identity and call the APIs provided by [GreetingClient.cs](./Assets/Scripts/GreetingClient.cs) to communicate with the greeting backend canister.

+## Deployment

+The current Unity project is configured to use the [deployed dapp](https://6x7nu-oaaaa-aaaan-qdaua-cai.icp0.io).
+If you deploy your own dapp by following [ii_integration_page](../ii_integration_page/README.md), you need to make some modifications before you start to build this project to Android platform in Unity.

+1. In Unity, open the `Assets\Scenes\SampleScene.unity`
+2. Navigate to the `AgentAndPlugin` in the scene hierarchy
+3. Update the `Greet Backend Canister` with your own greeting backend canister id
+4. Update the `Greet Frontend` with your own greeting frontend

+Then it's easy to build to Android platform in Unity, just
+1. Go to `File -> Build Settings` window
+2. Switch to `Android` platform
+3. Click `Build` to build the Android apk, or Click `Build And Run` to build and run on the connected device.